 On the flip side, you can explore what it implies to sell small physical products on your website.
 For example, maybe you want to sell your book in which you share the vision you have on the culinary world (food waste, fair trade, local ingredients, and farmers, etc.) along with a series of your best recipes.

-You can also think about other goodies, such as mugs, coasters, stickers, T-shirts, prints, tote bags, etc. It might sound like too small to give it a go, but every single product you put out there works like an extension of your brand.
+You can also think about other goodies, such as laptop stickers (check out Sticker Mule’s work), coasters, mugs, T-shirts, prints, tote bags, etc. It might sound like too small to give it a go, but every single product you put out there works like an extension of your brand.
 Once you got the authority I mentioned earlier, some people will also invest in supporting your activity this way too.

 A good example is illustrators who publish their work online on their website and Instagram profile.
 A lot of their audience would like to hang that picture on their wall, take photos and brag about on the Internet.
 It’s just human nature: you want to show people how you support your favorite artist.
 For the illustrator, this means that he only has to draw one time and resell that drawing as many times as he wants.

 This way, you not only have the chance to earn a few more bucks at the end of the month but, maybe most important in this phase, to spread the word about your work.